Cricket in the United States: Cricket grounds

 The Indianapolis World Sports Park in Indianapolis, Indiana, which features cricket grounds, was completed in 2014, and hosted the USACA's national championship that year.

-The game is also played on a number of shared purpose venues, they include Van Cortlandt Stadium in Bronx, New York and others.
+The game is also played at a number of shared purpose venues, including Van Cortlandt Stadium in Bronx, New York.

+In 2021, American Cricket Enterprises leased AirHogs Stadium, the home field of the defunct Texas AirHogs baseball team, to redevelop it as a cricket-specific stadium and USA Cricket training facility.
+The revamped stadium was completed in 2023 and it was named Grand Prairie Stadium.

-The main cricket grounds in the United States include:
+The main cricket grounds in the United States are as follows: